 Helmets to Hardhats was conceived by the leadership of the Building and Construction Trades, AFL-CIO, which represents approximately three million members and contractor associations and approximately 82,000 employers.
-The program is directed by governing boards made up of the top leadership from both labor and employer organizations — including international presidents of BCTD affiliates and presidents of the largest contractor organizations in the nation.
+The program is directed by governing boards made up of the top leadership from both labor and employer organizations — including international presidents of BCTD affiliates and presidents of the largest contractor organizations.
 These leaders are committed to ensuring that former members of the Armed Forces are provided access to the every opportunity in the construction industry, as well as making certain that military service and training is properly valued.

 Military veterans make ideal candidates for apprenticeship in the construction industry because: